kb1dds/bytewise-stats/README.md

 > [!TIP]
 > If you wish to disable colors, there is a compile-time flag ANSI_COLOR in the above build command that can be removed.

 It is not required that the context window sizes match.
 If there's a mismatch, the content will be cropped accordingly.
 In particular, as the model runs, it starts with the stated context window size.
 If the current prefix is not found with that size, the prefix is repeatedly cropped (removing bytes from the beginning) until either a match is found or the window is exhausted.
 If the window is exhausted, the distribution of all bytes is used as a fallback (output bytes colored red).
+Fallbacks should be very rare except when starting off, since no approximations are being used.

 ### Compressing the model